kmhabib71/kortexlab/banff/friday-grand-roadmap-for-david.md

    - Start Week 2 immediately after Thanksgiving?
    - OR delay to early December?

-## 2. **Phase 5 (Contender Deep Integration):**
+## 2. **Phase 5 (Advanced Features):**
-   - Extend to 12 weeks for full 150-200 hrs/month?
+   - Extend to 12 weeks for advanced features (predictive analytics, trending campaign optimization)?
-   - OR stop at 6 weeks with 100-140 hrs/month saved?
+   - OR stop at 6 weeks with 120-160 hrs/month saved?

-## 3. **Contender Engineers:**
+## 3. **Contender OAuth2 Credentials:**
-   - Who should we coordinate with for API endpoints?
+   - Can Amanda provide OAuth2 credentials for API access?
-   - OR stick with Retool workaround?
+   - Timeline for API access (needed by Week 2)?

 ## 4. **Success Definition:**
    - What does "this is working" look like to you?